For patients with NYHA class II–III obstructive HCM,

 In the longest dataset available for cardiac myosin inhibitors,

-EXPLORER-LTE primary objective (interim analysis): safety outcomes3
+EXPLORER-LTE primary objective (interim data): safety outcomes3

 • Serious TEAEs related to CAMZYOS occurred in 4.3% (n=10)§ of patients